apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

-In the year to come, the project hopes to reach a threshold of recurring revenue to afford funding a full-time Foundation position charged with driving down barriers to adoption and participation and improving the institutional return-on-investment in that participation.
+In the year to come, the project hopes to reach a threshold of recurring revenue to afford funding a full-time Foundation position charged with

++ driving down barriers to adoption and participation
++ improving the institutional and individual return-on-investment in that participation.

-Improve the return-on-investment and thereby attract more investment which will create more opportunities to improve the return-on-investment and a virtuous cycle ensues.
+Improving the return-on-investment on adoption and participation will make adoption and participation more rewarding which will encourage more of it.
+More investment will create more opportunities to improve the return-on-investment.
+A virtuous cycle ensues.

 ## Challenges and opportunities

 ### Apereo as CVE numbering authority

-CVEs are prohibitively difficult to acquire.
+Formal vulnerability identifiers (CVE IDs) are prohibitively difficult to acquire.
 This limits effectiveness of communication about security.
 Apereo becoming a CVE Numbering Authority could reduce friction in and increase effectiveness of communication about security vulnerabilities.

 ### Measuring and recruiting adopters